-Paul advises in business and property claims, including corporate and banking cases, shareholder disputes, civil fraud, construction and engineering and insurance litigation matters, and disputes involving Partnerships, Probate, Trusts and Pensions.
+Paul qualified as a Solicitor in 1984.
+He has extensive experience of all types of Civil and Commercial Litigation, including High Court and Chancery matters, professional negligence, business and property claims, including corporate and banking cases, shareholder disputes, civil fraud, construction and engineering and insurance litigation matters, and disputes involving Partnerships, Probate, Trusts and Pensions.

 Paul strongly supports ADR/Alternative Dispute Resolution wherever possible and adopts a pragmatic, client focussed approach throughout.